NATIONAL OYSTER DAY

 Get slurping on August 5th with National Oyster Day!
 Oysters are enjoyed as a seafood in many parts of the world.

 Did you know there are over 100 different species of oysters?
 Interestingly, oysters tend to take on the characteristics of the water in which they live.
-Because of this, they’re typically named after the body of water in which they’re grown.
+Because of this, they’re typically named after the body of water in which they grow.

-While many people enjoy fresh oysters raw, the shellfish can be savored in multiple ways.
+While many people enjoy fresh oysters raw, the shellfish can also be savored in multiple other ways.
 As a side dish, oysters add immense flavor to Thanksgiving dressing.
-They also make flavorful stews, soups, and chowders.
+They also make delicious stews, soups, and chowders.
 Other recipes will bake, grill or broil the oysters with or without the shell.